 Besides visiting County Kerry for winter, we recommend visiting Ireland’s Christmas capital for the best holiday experience.
 It will only take about 2 hours from Dublin to Winterval in Waterford.

 Winterval welcomes over 500,000 guests, a mix of families, locals, and travelers every year.
-Besides their renowned Winterford Christmas Markets, there are tons of activities that you can do by yourself and with your family, from winter-themed rides to free entertainment.
+Besides their renowned Winterford Christmas Markets, you can do many activities by yourself and with your family, from winter-themed rides to free entertainment.

 Visit Santa’s Grotto or ride on the Winterval Express Train and The Waterford Eye.
 You can watch the Helter Skelter and other Christmas shows at Constitution Square.